Engineermar/DOcloud-GreenTruck-sample/README.md

   </profile>
 ```

-8. Download and install the IBM DOcloud API for Java library.
+8. Download and install the IBM DOcplexcloud API for Java library.
    You can download the library from the [developer center](https://developer.ibm.com/docloud/docs/java-client-api/java-client-library/).
    Extract the jar file starting with `docloud_api_java_client` from the zip file (do not take the javadoc jar file).
 Then add the jar file to your Maven local repository like this: